Appeal a Citation

 Individuals may be cited for traffic and parking violations committed while on campus including parking without a valid permit, parking in an unauthorized area, blocking a roadway, etc.

 Students with unpaid fines will have a hold placed on their records, which prevents registering for classes and obtaining college transcripts or financial aid.

-Under WAC 132G-116-285, all appeals must be made within five (5) working days of date of citation.
-After five (5) working days from the date of the citation, violator waives all right to appeal.
-For example, a citation received on a Tuesday may be appealed up until 4 p.m. the following Tuesday by submitting the appeal to the Safety & Security Office.
+Under WAC 132G-116-285, all appeals must be made within five (5) working days of the date of the citation.
+After five (5) business days from the date of the citation, violator waives all right to appeal.
+For example, a citation received on a Tuesday may be appealed up until 4 p.m. the following Tuesday by submitting the appeal to the Safety & Security Office (Building 5000, Room 5102).

 The appeal process

 - File an appeal within five (5) business days by providing:

 - A completed citation appeal form (be concise; brief but descriptive.)

 - A photocopy of the citation you received

 - A photocopy of your photo ID (driver's license or student ID)

 Submit these three items in person, by mail, or fax: